Glamping in Maine: Upgrade Your Camping Experience at Northern Outdoors

 Northern Outdoors Adventure Resort in The Forks

 Here at Northern Outdoors, we like to glamp it up in the ways that we believe really matter: super-friendly, casual atmosphere, with a range of creature comforts to suit most folks.
 For example, when you arrive at our adventure resort, your spacious cabin tent is already set up–no sleeping on the hard ground or crawling around and over your tent mates!
 Just throw your sleeping bag on your cot and call it good.
 Your campfire is mere steps away for spooky stories and s’mores, yet you’re within walking distance of a full bar (and microbrewery too!) and restaurant.
 Stroll up for a soak in the large outdoor hot tub, dive into the pool, or play a game in our game room.

 Katahdin Adventure Basecamp & Big Moose Inn

 You can still glamp it up quite a bit from your tent or RV (or cabin, of course) at the Big Moose Inn in the Katadhin Region.
-Set alongside the beautiful Penobscot River, our tent sites have plenty of amenities nearby, including a bathhouse.
-You can wander over to The Northern restaurant for a home-cooked meal, hot coffee or microbrew.
+Set along the Penobscot River basin between two lakes, these wilderness tent sites have plenty of amenities nearby, including a bathhouse, restaurant, and convenience store.
+You can wander over to The Loose Mood Pub for a home-cooked meal, hot coffee or microbrew.
 Drop in the general store and pick up a few marshmallows for your s’mores.
 Is your mouth watering yet?
 Mine is.